-The World Affairs
+The World Affairs Council of Sonoma

-The World Affairs Council of Sonoma County (WACSC) is a non-profit, non-partisan membership organization whose purpose is to promote study and public education in world affairs and to contribute to improved international understanding and relations.
+The World Affairs Council of Sonoma County (WACSC) is a non-profit, non-partisan organization whose purpose is to promote study and public education in world affairs and to contribute to improved international understanding and relations.
 We feature speakers such as Ambassadors, international figures, journalists, academics, and business professionals.

 Council programs provide participants the opportunity to meet and ask questions of people who shape world events in a variety of formats.
 Regular programs are sponsored by the Council and are open both to members and the general public.